-The views you’ll get are incredible and despite not paragliding in San Gil (I did it in Medellin) I know this because I have been to Chicamocha National Park (more on that below.)
+The views you’ll get are incredible and despite not paragliding in San Gil (I did it on one of the tours in Medellin) I know this because I have been to Chicamocha National Park (more on that below.)

-This exact tour is the most highly rated paragliding tour in San Gil and it includes transport, photos, and an English-speaking guide – not bad for $60 USD!
+This specific tour is the most highly rated paragliding tour in San Gil and it includes transport, photos, and an English-speaking guide – not bad for $60 USD!

 In San Gil, you can play this at a few places with one of the most popular being the Tejo Hall of San Gil.
-Here you can play a few games for 10,00 COP.
+Here you can play a few games for 10,000 COP ($2 USD).
 Come ready to drink as Colombians treat Tejo as a drinking game!